orusama76/Application-assig/README.md

 <img src="images/elastic-kibana sta.jpg"/>

-## In the Repository you will find JSON files for the NODEjs-MongoDB and Ftp Server.
+### In the Repository you will find JSON files for the NODEjs-MongoDB and Ftp Server as well as an Acivity Time Log.